ocranbillions/Banka_v2.0/README.md

 ### How it works
 - Customer sign up and create as many bank accounts as they want
-- But must visit the bank for deposit/withdrawal
 - Customer can view their account history
 - Cashier can place debit/credit transactions on customer's account
-- Cashier can view all customers accounts
+- Cashier can view all customers' account(s)
 - Admin creates staff account for each new cashier
 - Admin can delete any account.
 Can also place account status on dormant or active.
 - Accounts created by admin can be of type admin or just regular staff